yxuansu/SimCTG/README.md

 ****

 :exclamation::exclamation::exclamation: **[Note]** The following instructions were originally used in the experiments of our paper.
 Now we have provided an easy-to-use library which helps you to implement SimCTG with just a few lines of code!
-Check it [here]().
+Check it [[here]](https://github.com/yxuansu/SimCTG/blob/main/README.md#4-huggingface-style-tutorials).

 <span id='environment_setup'/>